-Mango Mawa Ladoos.
+Mango Coconut Ladoos.
 We offer ladoos to Lord Ganesha in our family and even though we didn't have elaborate celebrations like in other parts of india, my grandmother offered homemade prashad, lighted a lamp and chanted twice a day during this time of the year.

 I perform a very basic pooja and made his favorite ladoos as an offering 🙂

 Made with mango puree, rava(semolina), crumbled mawa, desiccated coconut and coconut condensed milk, this recipe is infused with saffron and nutty aroma of ghee.
 They come together quickly once you gather all the ingredients.

 A perfect ladoo is one which holds its round shape (without flattening at the bottom) and is melt in the mouth to bite into.
 Since you want the color of the mango to shine, be careful while roasting the semolina and coconut so that they don't change color.
 The recipe needs way less ghee than usual ladoo recipes coz the fats from mawa and coconut add to it, that said, its not healthy or guiltfree.
 Its just like mithai should be - rich and satisfying.

 - ¾ cup desiccated coconut un sweetened

 - 60 g mawa or milk powder

 - 10-12 saffron infused in 1 tablespoon warm milk

 - In a wide non stick pan(I used my 12 inch), add the ghee and let it melt.
 Add the semolina next and on very low heat, roast it for 8-10 minutes till its starts smelling nice and the color is not changed.